Blastocystis: Gut parasites that keep you healthy – DW – 07/16/2024

 Newborns, for example, do not have Blastocystis.
 The microorganisms establish themselves when we get older and start eating complex foods.

-Luis Pedro Coelho, a computational biologist at Queensland University of Technology in Australia, said the geographic spread of the study, with data from 32 countries, added weight to the findings.
+Luis Pedro Coelho, a computational biologist at Queensland University of Technology in Australia, said the study's geographic spread, with data from 32 countries, added weight to the findings.

 Part two of the study: Six-month Blastocystis diet